Package 'PeerPerformance'

 n: Number of non-NA concordant observations.

-tstat: t-stat of alpha outperformance ratios differences.
+tstat: t-stat of the alpha difference.

 Note